 Mulled Wine

-History books credit the ancient Greeks with the invention of mulled wine as a way to make the dregs of the winemaking process drinkable.
+Some history books credit the ancient Greeks with the invention of mulled wine as a way to make the dregs of the winemaking process more drinkable.
 By adding herbs and spices, the flavor improved.
 As with architecture, sculpture and so much more, the Romans copied the Greeks, bringing it northward with them as they pushed towards what is now Germany and France.
 Northern winters brought a new urgency to the affair: mulled wine was a perfect drink to ward off the chill and gloom of the dark season.

 How to Pick the Right Wine for Mulled Wine